 Cost of transport in Austin

-Although much of Austin is still heavily car-dependent, the public transport infrastructure of the city is evolving, and more and more residents are inclined to find an alternative means of getting around, rather than simply getting behind the wheel of a car.
+Although much of Austin is still heavily car-dependent, the city's public transport infrastructure is evolving, and more and more residents are inclined to find an alternative means of getting around, rather than simply getting behind the wheel of a car.

-The cost of public transport is reasonable in Austin, but because people tend to use various combinations of public transport, taxis and e-hailing services as well as their own private vehicles to get around, much of the total transport expenditure will depend on the individual.
+The cost of public transport is reasonable in Austin.
+That said, because people tend to use various combinations of public transport, taxis, and e-hailing services as well as their own private vehicles to get around, much of the total transport expenditure will depend on the individual.
 With the increased presence of e-hailing services, taxi companies have had to drop their fares to remain competitive.

 In terms of driving, the price of cars in Austin is fairly reasonable, as is the price of petrol (gas).
 When you consider the distances many people drive regularly as well as the cost of parking, especially in the downtown area, it is easy for these expenses to mount.